aws/aws-cli/README.rst

 Getting Help
 ------------

-We use GitHub issues for tracking bugs and feature requests and have limited bandwidth to address them.
+We use GitHub issues for tracking bugs and feature requests, and have limited bandwidth to address them.
 Please use these community resources for getting
 help: